ColdGrub1384/ShortWebCore/README.md

 /// - Parameters:
 ///     - path: The selector of the element to check.
 ///
-/// - Returns: `true` if the given element takes text input, if not, `false`. public func isIframe(_ path: String) -> Bool
+/// - Returns: `true` if the given element is an iframe. public func isIframe(_ path: String) -> Bool

 /// Returns the location of the element at the given path.